 The Strange Days index also contains many other intriguing entries regarding Baroness Falkender – the ‘Marcia’ above – who was Wilson’s private and political secretary:

-Quite a woman – now 85 years old and still a Labour member of the House of Lords.
+Quite a woman – 85 years old at the time of writing and still a Labour member of the House of Lords.
+[Update: Baroness Falkender died in 2019.]

 American politics is also richly featured in both books.
 Strange Days has much cheerfully terrifying content about former president Richard Nixon and his ilk: